-During the recent World Series, won in seven games by the long-suffering Washington Nationals, the conversation, as it often does, came around to the greatest baseball players of all time.
+With baseball season in full swing and some teams, like my Kansas City Royals foundering, the conversation, as it often does, comes around to the greatest baseball players of all time.

 Discussions like that are exasperating and always incomplete—especially when the discussants represent multiple generations.
 Evaluating baseball players from different eras is a hopeless, unremitting endeavor.
 So I am not going to go there.